NentoR/You-Dont-Know-JS/scope-closures/ch3.md

 Since the marble's color is known from compilation, and it's immutable, this information would likely be stored with (or at least accessible from) each variable's entry in the AST; that information is then used explicitly by the executable instructions that constitute the program's runtime.

-In other words, *Engine* (from Chapter 2) doesn't need to lookup through a bunch of scopes to figure out which scope bucket a variable comes from.
+In other words, *Engine* (from Chapter 2) doesn't need to look up through a bunch of scopes to figure out which scope bucket a variable comes from.
 That information is already known!
 Avoiding the need for a runtime lookup is a key optimization benefit of lexical scope.
 The runtime operates more performantly without spending time on all these lookups.

 But I said "...usually determined..." just a moment ago, with respect to figuring out a marble's color during compilation.
 So in what case would it ever *not* be known during compilation?